kxytechnologies/kxy-python/docs/latest/introduction/getting_started/index.rst

 	>>> test_df.classification_suboptimality('prediction', 'Is Fake', \
 	... 	discrete_input_columns=(), continuous_input_columns=())
-	2.52
+	0.00
 	>>> train_df.classification_feasibility('Is Fake')
-	0.00
+	2.52

-As it turns out, a simple logistic regression allows us to extract 98% of the intrinsic value there is in using the 3 inputs above to determmine whether a bank note is fake.
+As it turns out, a simple logistic regression allows us to extract nearly all of the intrinsic value there is in using the 3 inputs above to determmine whether a bank note is fake.
 Thus, using a nonlinear model might not yield the highest ROI.

 That a nonlinear model would not perform materially better than a linear model is consistent with the visualization below, where it can be seen that a curved boundary would not necessarily do a much better job at separating geniune (green) from fake (red) notes than a straight line.